Awake in the Wild Nature Meditation Retreat in the Southern Baja Mountains

 While we will try to accommodate simple dietary needs and allergies, those with very specific requirements may need to supplement their meals by bringing their own foods.

-Prices include accommodations (for casitas) or a spot for accommodations (for tents, the tent is not included), all meals at the retreat, and the retreat fee for Mark.
+Prices include accommodations (for casitas) or a spot for accommodations (for tents, the tent is not included), all meals at the retreat, and the retreat fee for Mark (dana for Mark will not be collected).
+It does not include gratuities for the chef or the retreat center.

 Casita Double Occupancy Spot – $1200